partheseas/gardens/Readme.md

 ```

 ### raw
-Passes all given arguments directly to the stream (or console), without scopes, time stamps, or
+Passes all given arguments directly to the output stream, without scopes, time stamps, or
 any formatting.
 As the name implies, it just prints raw data.

 ### v4 breaking changes